ANU-RSES-Education/EMSC-3002/Lectures/Module-iv-lecture1-Brittle-deformation.reveal.md

 Students will be able to:

-- Describe and name basic elements of fold geometry
-- Use classifications to describe fold styles
+- one
+- two
+- three

 <--o-->